Financial-Times/draft-annotations-api/README.md

 [UPP Public Annotations API](https://github.com/Financial-Times/public-annotations-api).
 Fetching published annotations is part of the strategy for dynamic importing legacy annotations in PAC.

-This is an example of response body:
+This is an example response body:
 ```
 {
       "annotations":[